Welcome to VENT Experts!

 How To Assess Your Rooms?

 The bathroom is the wettest room in the house.
 It is the most common site for mould.
 Look at your ceiling.
 Do you see black spots?
 Look at the grout.
-Is it discolored?
+Is it discoloured?
 These are signs of failure.

 Your exhaust fan is likely the problem.
 Many older Australian homes have ineffective fans.
 Some fans recycle the air back into the roof cavity.
 This moves the problem from the bathroom to the roof structure.
-The moisture rots the timber trusses.
-It ruins the insulation.

 Cooking puts massive amounts of water into the air.
 Boiling pasta releases steam.
 Washing dishes releases steam.
 Gas cooktops add another layer.
 Burning gas produces moisture as a byproduct.
 It also produces carbon monoxide.

 You must use a range hood.
 Recirculating range hoods are common in apartments.
-They filter grease but they do not remove moisture.
+They filter grease, but they do not remove moisture.
 They blow the damp air back into your face.
-You need a ducted range hood.
-It must push the air outside.
-Use the range hood every time you cook.
-Even for boiling water.
-Use the back burners.
-They are often closer to the suction zone of the fan.

 Many Australian homes sit on stumps or brick piers.
 There is a space between the ground and the floorboards.
 This is the sub-floor.
 The soil underneath is damp.
 Water evaporates from the soil.
 It rises.
-It hits the underside of your floor.If the sub-floor has poor ventilation, the moisture stays there.
-It soaks into the timber bearers.
-It causes rot.
-It causes termites.
+It hits the underside of your floor.

-The moisture also travels up.
-It penetrates the floorboards.
-It enters your living space.
-You feel a damp chill in the room.
-You smell a musty odor.
-Sub-floor ventilation is critical.
+Tip: Sub-floor ventilation is critical.
 You need vents in the brickwork.
 These allow cross-flow.
 Sometimes passive vents are insufficient.
 You need mechanical fans to force air through the space.
-This dries out the soil.
-It protects the structural integrity of your home.

 Your roof space traps heat in summer.
 It traps moisture in winter.
-In summer, the temperature in the roof reaches 60 degrees Celsius.
+In summer, the temperature on the roof reaches 60 degrees Celsius.
 This heat radiates down into your living areas.
 It makes your air conditioner work harder.

 In winter, warm air from the house leaks into the roof.
 It hits the cold metal or tiles.
 It condenses.
 It drips onto the insulation.
 Wet insulation does not work.
 It loses its thermal properties.

-Roof ventilation solves both problems.
+Tip: Roof ventilation solves both problems.
 Whirlybirds are a common solution.
-They spin with the wind.
-They pull hot air out.

 Solar-powered roof fans are more effective.
 They run when the sun shines.
 They move large volumes of air.
-They reduce the heat load.
-They remove the moisture.

 How To Improve Habits for Better Air?

-Equipment is half the battle.
-Your behavior is the other half.
 Stop drying clothes inside.
-A load of wet washing releases two liters of water.
+A load of wet washing releases two litres of water.
 If you must dry inside, do it in a small room with the window open and the door closed.
-Or use a clothes dryer that is ducted to the outside.
-Condenser dryers are also a good option.

-Wipe down wet surfaces.
 Use a squeegee on the shower glass.
 Wipe the basin.
 Remove the standing water before it evaporates.
-Open the curtains.
-Sunlight kills mould.
-It warms the glass.
-It reduces condensation on the windows.

 Move furniture away from walls.
-Leave a gap of five centimeters.
+Leave a gap of five centimetres.
 This allows air to circulate behind the sofa.
 It stops a stagnant pocket of air from forming.
-Mould loves the back of a wardrobe or a bookshelf pushed tight against an external wall.
-Check for leaks.
-A dripping pipe adds constant moisture.
-A leaking roof destroys ceilings.
-Fix these issues immediately.

 Why Inaction Will Cost You?

-Ignoring ventilation costs money.
-You pay for mould removal.
 Professional remediation is expensive.
 You pay for painting.
 Mould ruins paintwork.
-You pay for medical bills.
-Respiratory issues require treatment.

-You pay for structural repairs.
-Rotted timber is a major expense.
-You pay for energy.
-Wet air is harder to heat than dry air.
-Your heater runs longer to achieve the same comfort.
 Investing in ventilation saves money in the long run.
 It protects the asset value of your home.
 It protects the health of your family.

 At Vent Experts, we understand the Australian home.
-We know the local conditions.We do not sell a one-size-fits-all product.
+We know the local conditions.
+We do not sell a one-size-fits-all product.
 We diagnose the problem.
 We trace the moisture source.
 We recommend the specific fan, vent, or system that resolves the issue.
-We focus on results.
-We want you to walk into a home that smells fresh.
-We want you to see clear windows in winter.
-We want you to breathe easily.

 Mould is a symptom.
 Poor ventilation is the disease.
 Treat the disease.
 Take a look at your home today.
 Check the corners.
 Check the windows.
 Smell the air.
 If you sense dampness, you need to act.
 Do not wait for the black spots to appear.
 Prevent them.
-Your home is your sanctuary.
-Keep it safe.
-Keep it dry.
-Keep the air moving.

 Opening a window helps, but it is often insufficient.
 It relies on wind and outdoor temperature.
 In humid weather or still conditions, it provides little benefit.
 It does not extract moisture directly from the source like a mechanical fan.
 You need consistent, active airflow to permanently stop mould growth.